Skip to content

 Why was Snake so popular on Nokia phones?

-Snake became enormously popular on Nokia phones for several converging reasons.
-First, it was pre-installed on every device — no download, no purchase, no setup required.
-Second, the game was perfectly designed for the hardware constraints: it needed only a numeric keypad for input and looked sharp on tiny monochrome screens.
-Third, the gameplay loop was ideal for mobile use — games lasted one to three minutes, perfect for waiting rooms, bus rides, and breaks.
-Fourth, Nokia dominated the global phone market throughout the late 1990s and 2000s, meaning Snake reached hundreds of millions of users who had no other gaming option on their devices.
+Several things came together.
+It was pre-installed on every device, so there was zero friction.
+The game was perfectly designed for the hardware: it only needed a numeric keypad and looked sharp on tiny monochrome screens.
+Sessions lasted one to three minutes, perfect for waiting rooms and bus rides.
+And Nokia dominated the global phone market in the late 1990s and 2000s, so Snake reached hundreds of millions of people who had no other gaming option on their phones.

 What is the history of the Snake game concept?

-The Snake game concept predates Nokia by over two decades.
-The earliest known Snake-like game was Blockade, released as a two-player arcade game by Gremlin Industries in 1976.
-Players controlled growing lines that left trails, trying to trap opponents.
-Through the late 1970s and 1980s, variations appeared on mainframe computers and early personal computers under names like Worm and Nibbles.
-The concept reached peak cultural impact when Taneli Armanto programmed Snake for the Nokia 6110 in 1997.
-Nokia subsequently released Snake II in 2000 for the Nokia 3310 (which added wraparound walls and bonus items) and Snake III with improved graphics for color-screen phones.
+The Snake concept predates Nokia by over two decades.
+The earliest known version was Blockade, a two-player arcade game by Gremlin Industries in 1976.
+Variations called Worm and Nibbles appeared on mainframe computers and early PCs through the 1980s.
+The concept reached its peak when Taneli Armanto programmed Snake for the Nokia 6110 in 1997.
+Nokia later released Snake II (2000, Nokia 3310) and Snake III for color-screen phones.
+The about page tells the full story.

 What is the difference between Snake I and Snake II?

-Snake I, released on the Nokia 6110 in 1997, featured a single-screen playfield with solid wall boundaries.
-The snake died upon hitting any wall.
-Snake II, released on the Nokia 3310 in 2000, introduced several new features: the snake could wrap around screen edges (exiting one side and entering the opposite), maze-like obstacles appeared at higher levels, and bonus food items offered extra points.
-Snake II also had improved graphics suitable for the slightly larger Nokia 3310 display.
-The core gameplay remained the same — guide a growing snake to eat food without colliding with obstacles.
+Snake I (Nokia 6110, 1997) had a single-screen playing field with solid walls.
+Hitting any wall ended the game.
+Snake II (Nokia 3310, 2000) added several features: the snake could wrap around screen edges, maze-like obstacles appeared at higher levels, and bonus food items offered extra points.
+The core gameplay stayed the same: guide a growing snake to eat food without crashing.

 How many people played Snake on Nokia phones?

-While exact play session data was never tracked, Nokia shipped over 400 million phones with Snake pre-installed between 1997 and 2007.
-Industry analysts estimate that Snake was played by at least 350 million unique users during that period, making it one of the most played video games of all time.
-The Nokia 3310 alone, which included Snake II, sold over 126 million units.
-At its peak in the early 2000s, Snake was likely played by more people daily than any other video game in the world.
+Nokia shipped over 400 million phones with Snake pre-installed between 1997 and 2007.
+Industry analysts estimate at least 350 million unique people played some version during that period.
+The Nokia 3310 alone (which included Snake II) sold over 126 million units.
+At its peak in the early 2000s, Snake was likely played daily by more people than any other video game in the world.

 What happened to Snake on modern Nokia phones?

-When Nokia transitioned to smartphones, Snake evolved with the platforms.
-Nokia released Snake III and Snake Xenzia for its Symbian operating system phones in the mid-2000s, adding color graphics and new game modes.
-When HMD Global relaunched the Nokia brand in 2017, they included an updated version of Snake on the Nokia 3310 reboot and later released Snake on Facebook Messenger as a playable instant game.
-In 2019, Nokia partnered with Facebook to bring a multiplayer version of Snake to Messenger, introducing the classic game to a new generation of players.
+Snake evolved with each new platform.
+Nokia released Snake III and Snake Xenzia for Symbian smartphones in the mid-2000s, adding color graphics and new modes.
+When HMD Global relaunched Nokia in 2017, they included an updated Snake on the Nokia 3310 reboot.
+In 2019, Nokia partnered with Facebook to bring a multiplayer Snake to Messenger, introducing the game to a new generation of players.